 Specialized power trowels

-That’s where a power trowel can come in handy, says Drew Fagley, president of HoverTrowel Inc., a company that makes lightweight power trowels originally designed and engineered for finishing colored quartz mortars.
-As a contractor, he says, he realized the aesthetic and physical benefits of troweled toppings as opposed to the broadcast method, but he was concerned about the inconsistencies of troweling by hand or conventional power trowel.
+That’s where a power trowel can come in handy, says Drew Fagley.
+Fagley is president of HoverTrowel Inc., a company that makes lightweight power trowels originally designed and engineered for finishing colored quartz mortars.
+As a contractor, he says, he realized the aesthetic and physical benefits of troweled toppings as opposed to the broadcast method.
+However, he had concerns about the inconsistencies of troweling by hand or conventional power trowel.
 So his company designed its own tool.

 “Power-troweling with conventional power trowels or even hand-troweling can cause unsightly trowel marks,” he says.
 “Even experienced mechanics can have issues with troweling imperfections because of the different colored aggregates fooling the eyes.
-Care must be given during these installations, because grinding is not an option with the surface-coated quartz.
+You must be careful during these installations, because grinding is not an option with the surface-coated quartz.
 An impeccably smooth installation is a must for the desired result.”

-Power trowels designed to be used with epoxy are lighter than your traditional tool, says Paulo Bergstrand, president of Scanmaskin, a company that makes 110-volt and battery-run models.
+Power trowels designed for use with epoxy are lighter than your traditional tool, says Paulo Bergstrand.
+Bergstrand is president of Scanmaskin, a company that makes 110-volt and battery-run models.
 Most of the contractors he deals with broadcast the quartz and then trowel it in.
 The results from using a machine are a smoother, more compacted surface, he says.
 Not to mention, the installer is always standing during the installation.

-Fagley notes that troweled epoxy mortars can be applied to a deteriorated or rough prepped substrate, while broadcast systems must be applied to very smooth surfaces or the imperfections will telegraph through the broadcast.
+Fagley notes that you can apply troweled epoxy mortars to a deteriorated or rough prepped substrate.
+However, you must apply broadcast systems to very smooth surfaces or the imperfections will telegraph through the broadcast.